1985 Cypriot legislative election

 Parliamentary elections were held in Cyprus on 8 December 1985.
 The result was a victory for the Democratic Rally, which won 19 of the 56 seats.
-Voter turnout was 94.6%.
+Voter turnout was 95%.

+The main issue in the election was the failed negotiations at the United Nations between the president of Cyprus Spyros Kyprianou and Rauf Denktaş, the president of the breakaway state of Northern Cyprus.

+These elections were the first for an enlarged House of Representatives, with the size of the assembly increased from 35 to 56 seats.